BlakeBarrett/Mosada/README.md

 # Mosada ಠ_ಠ
-(Previously called BBAI for Blake Barrett + Artificial Intelligence).
+(Previously called Mosada for Blake Barrett + Artificial Intelligence).

 A project for the [SAAI devopst hackathon](https://saai.devpost.com/).